der-bingle/scripture-references/site/src/access/client/index.md

 ## Usage

-The standard way to use the client is to start with a `new BibleClient()` and then call `fetch_collection()`, which will return a promise for a `BibleCollection` which you can use to explore all the languages and translations available, and then call `fetch_book(translation, book)` and similar methods to get access to actual Bible content.
+The standard way to use the client is to start with a `new BibleClient()` and then call `fetch_collection()`, which will return a promise for a `FetchCollection` which you can use to explore all the languages and translations available, and then call `fetch_book(translation, book)` and similar methods to get access to actual Bible content.

 Methods starting with `fetch_` will make a network request and return a promise, where as methods starting with `get_` do not and are synchronous.
 For methods that return a list (e.g. languages, translations) you can usually pass `{object: true}` in the options argument to have them return an object keyed by `id` instead.